Skip to main content

 pu-kibun / Shutterstock

-The short answer to whether baby walkers are safe or not is no, they’re not.
+The short answer to whether baby walkers are safe is no, they’re not.
 The American Academy of Pediatrics has called for a ban on the manufacture and sale of baby walkers with wheels, saying that baby walkers send thousands of babies to the hospital every year.
-While baby walkers have not been banned in the United States, Canada has had a ban on manufacturing, importing, advertising, or selling baby walkers since 2004.
+While baby walkers have not been banned in the United States, Canada has banned the manufacturing, importing, advertising, or selling of baby walkers since 2004.
 The National Library of Medicine also has warnings about baby walkers.

-The term ‘baby walker’ refers to two types of walkers.
+The term “baby walker” refers to two types of walkers.
 The first type is where a baby or toddler learning to walk holds on to the walker’s handle and pushes it.
-The other is a younger baby sits inside of with wheels.
+The other is a younger baby sitting inside with wheels.
 Both types of baby walkers are considered to be unsafe.

 So, what is it that makes baby walkers dangerous?